Be aware of your surroundings, and there’s no need to beware of snakes.

 - Don’t create shelter for snakes or their prey with debris piles.

-- Do not use glue traps or bird netting – they trap Rattlesnakes too.
+- Do not use glue traps or bird netting – they trap snakes too.

-- Learn your rattlesnake neighbors’ habits and avoid their areas.
+- Learn your venomous snake neighbors’ habits and avoid their areas.

-- Welcome non-venomous snakes, such as Bullsnakes and Whipsnakes to your yard – they may make it less inviting to Rattlesnakes.
+- Welcome non-venomous snakes, such as Bullsnakes and Whipsnakes to your yard – they may make it less inviting to the others.

-- Observe and enjoy snakes from a safe distance!
+- Observe and enjoy all snakes from a safe distance!

 Snakes are important predators and prey, and their presence indicates a healthy and productive ecosystem.
 Learn to live with them and appreciate your encounters.